Importing Assets

 ImportAssetsfilesCSVforimportCSVforimport.jpg

-3. If your .csv has column headers (as in the picture above) check the Do not import the head line box.
+4. If your file has column headers (as in the picture above), check the Do not import the headline box.

-5. Select each field you are importing in the Field content column.
+6. Select each field you are importing in the Field content column.
 Each field corresponds to one column in the .csv file.
-The Field content in Position 1 is the left-most column in your .csv.
+The Field content in Position 1 is the left-most column in your file.

-If you would like to update an existing asset, the Asset ID of that asset should be imported, along with the fields to be changed.
+If you would like to update an existing asset, import the asset ID and the fields to change.
 If you do not import an Asset ID that already exists in SysAid, SysAid creates a new asset instead of updating an existing one.

-6. If you select any date fields, specify the date format in the Format column.
-You can use either European (dd/mm/yyyy) or US date formats (mm/dd/yyyy).
+7. If you select any date fields, specify the date format in the Format column.
+This must match the Date Format used in your file

 You can verify that your assets were correctly imported and/or updated from Assets > Asset Management > Asset List.